Real estate tycoon Srettha Thavisin secures votes to become Thailand's 30th prime minister | Politics

 - Thailand

-Srettha Thavisin from the populist Pheu Thai party secured enough votes in parliament to become the country's 30th prime minister on Tuesday.
+Srettha Thavisin from the populist Pheu Thai party secured enough votes in parliament to become the country's 30th prime minister Tuesday, hours after former Prime Minister Thaksin Shinawatra returned from years of self-imposed exile and began an eight-year prison sentence.

-While the vote was still ongoing, his supporters celebrated an end to months of post-election uncertainty in which the winning progressive Move Forward Party was blocked from taking power by conservative senators.
+While the vote was not complete, Srettha had enough votes to win.
+The voting was suspended with about around 20 votes left to cast after someone collapsed on the floor of parliament.

-Srettha, a real estate tycoon, will lead a coalition of 11 parties assembled by Pheu Thai that includes two pro-military parties affiliated with outgoing Prime Minister Prayuth Chan-ocha.
+A real estate tycoon, his apparent victory ends months of suspense, legal wrangling and horse trading that allowed the second-place election winner to form a government after the surprise winner, the Move Forward Party, was repeatedly rejected by conservative senators appointed by a previous military government.

 “I feel fulfilled that I travelled here today to pick him up.
 If possible I want to hug him.
 Everyone has tears, tears coming out of their eyes,” said Makawan Payakkae, a 43-year-old from Maha Sarakham province, in Thailand's northeast.